Frequently Asked Questions

 6. When does the rowing season begin and how long is it?

 Crew is a spring sport.
 The rowing season begins in late February and concludes in late-May.
 Daily practices (Monday through Friday) take place on the Occoquan River (Sandy Run Regional Park) after school, although freshmen have no Tuesday practice.
 Saturday practices are in the morning.
 Rowers are strongly encouraged to take part in pre-season conditioning at the school, which begins in mid-November.
-For most freshmen boats, the last regatta is the Ted Phoenix regatta, the VASRA championship for lower boats held the first week in May.
-The top freshman boat likely will travel to the Stotesbury Regatta and SRAA Nationals.

 7. Where are the regattas held?